-Foreign companies establishing a business entity in Japan can choose from four basic types of operations: 1) joint stock company (Kabushiki Kaisha or KK) or limited liability company (Godo Kaisha or LLC) as a subsidiary, 2) branch (of a foreign company), 3) limited liability partnership (LLP) and 4) representative office.
-The procedure for setting up a company in Japan must be conducted in Japanese and typically takes one month to complete.
+Foreign companies establishing a business entity in Japan can choose from 5 basic types of entities: (1) subsidiary company being a joint stock company (Kabushiki Kaisha or KK), (2) subsidiary company being a limited liability member company (Godo Kaisha), (3) branch (of a foreign company), (4) limited liability partnership (LLP) and (5) representative office.

+A KK is generally the most trusted form of entity in Japan.
+The procedure for setting up a KK in Japan must be conducted in Japanese and typically takes one month to complete.

-Companies can be set up with minimum capital of 1 yen but usually not less than 100,000 yen.
+Subsidiary companies can be set up with a minimum capital of JPY 1.